itspisarski/labs_cisco/NetworkingLabs/Day1/02_VLSM_Address_Design.md

 Each router interface connects to a switch, and each switch connects to a group of PCs.

 ---
+## ⚙️ Step 0.
+Creating the topology in Packet Tracer

+1. Open **Cisco Packet Tracer**.
+2. Add **Three PCs** and **one switch for each PC** (e.g., `2960`).
+Connect them with Straight-Through cable as usual
+3. Add **One Router**
+4. Connect each switch to the router on one of the gigabit interface, use Straight-Through cable
+> Note the pairing of switch - gigabite interface, it will be usefull for later

 ## ⚙️ Step 1.
 Subnet the Network `192.168.100.0/24`